-• Alaska Native Tribal Health Consortium, Substance Misuse Prevention Program
+- Alaska Native Tribal Health Consortium, Substance Misuse Prevention Program - OSMAP and 4A's

 Reduce poisoning deaths from opioid overdoses by increasing access to and distribution of Naloxone kits and training on their use to communities throughout Alaska.
 Kits are currently available through State of Alaska's Project Hope (http://dhss.alaska.gov/dph/Director/Pages/opioids/narcan.aspx) and at medical facilities around the state, along with instruction on use.
+Increasing access to Fentanyl test strips so users can check for Fentanyl content in their drugs and reduce the risk of overdose.